• Free shipping on all orders

 So, What Should I Use to Brush My Dog’s Teeth?

 Luckily, dog toothpastes have been developed.
 They’re xylitol-free, fluoride-free, and flavored to make them easier to use.
 My dog loves the chicken flavor, but various brands have beef or fish available, too.
-A child’s soft toothbrush can be used, or a dog toothbrush often comes with the toothpaste.
+A child’s soft toothbrush can be used, or a dog toothbrush often comes with toothpaste.

-As with any pet dental products, look at the Veterinary Oral Health Council (VOHC) for ‘accepted products’ that vets think will actually help.
+As with any pet dental products, look at the Veterinary Oral Health Council (VOHC) for “accepted products” that vets think will actually help.
 Don’t be tempted to use human toothpaste, as these are not safe for dogs.

 hepper-dog-paw-divider 3

 Toothpaste tubes, caps, and the product itself can be dangerous if eaten by dogs in certain circumstances.
 If you are unsure, gather all the information you can and seek advice from your veterinarian as soon as possible!
-Brushing your dog’s teeth is a great idea, and highly recommended, but use a dog-specific toothpaste for this, not a human one!

 Related reads: